Skip to content

 mvmctl template list # List all templates

-mvmctl template info my-service # Show details + revisions
+mvmctl template info my-service # Show details, sizes, snapshot status

 mvmctl template edit my-service --mem 2048 # Edit template settings